-- During this time of mischief and pranks, all too often cats become unwilling participants.
-Keep your outdoor pets well supervised in the yard or, better yet, keep them indoors and safe from neighborhood hooligans at night.
+During this time of mischief and pranks, all too often cats become unwilling participants.
+Keep your outdoor pets well supervised in the yard or, better yet, keep them indoors and safe from neighbourhood hooligans at night.

-- For especially nervous animals, the parade of costumed kids and endlessly chiming doorbells can get to be too much for comfort.
-There are a variety of calming products designed for storm- and travel-shy pets, which are also useful on Halloween.
+For especially nervous animals, the parade of costumed kids and endlessly chiming doorbells can get to be too much for comfort.
+There are a variety of calming products designed for storms- and travel-shy pets, which are also useful on Halloween.

 Halloween can be a fun and festive time for the entire family.
 Following these simple rules can ensure you and your pets have a great start to the holiday season.